-After investigating a missing person report, if GCU PD determines the student has been missing for 24 hours, they will notify the Phoenix Police Department and the student's emergency contact within 24 hours of their determination.
-If the missing student is under the age of 18 and not an emancipated individual, GCU PD will notify the student's parent or legal guardian within 24 hours of the student being determined missing.
+After investigating a missing person report, should Public Safety determine that the student has been missing for 24 hours, they will notify the Phoenix Police Department and the student's emergency contact no later than 24 hours after the student is determined to be missing.
+If the missing student is under the age of 18 and is not an emancipated individual, Public Safety will immediately notify the student's parent or legal guardian.